-Forget pink, forget blue.
-Let’s look closely at neutral nursery styling.
-Specifically, the white nursery interior design.
+Forget pink, and forget blue.
+Instead, let’s take a closer look at neutral nursery styling.

 Pros and cons of the white nursery